gruberdev/tf-static/README.md

 # tf-static

 A multi-pipeline IaC project implementing best practices deploying a static-content website in a low-cost VPS company.
-Although only Vultr's provider has support for now, the idea is to expand to other clouds as PoC's.
+Although Vultr's provider is the unique VPS provider supported for now, the idea is to expand to other clouds as PoC's.

 ## Why?